Costa Rica spokesman resigns amid Chinchilla flight scandal

-SAN JOSE (Reuters) - Costa Rica’s communications chief resigned on Wednesday amid a scandal engulfing President Laura Chinchilla, saying he failed to properly screen a man who arranged for her to use a private jet and is under suspicion of using a false identity.
+SAN JOSE, May 15 (Reuters) - Costa Rica’s communications chief resigned on Wednesday amid a scandal engulfing President Laura Chinchilla, saying he failed to properly screen a man who arranged for her to use a private jet and is under suspicion of using a false identity.

 The attorney general’s office is now investigating flights Chinchilla made to Peru and to Caracas for the funeral of late Venezuelan leader Hugo Chavez.